vuejs/docs/src/guide/essentials/class-and-style.md

 <div :style="styleObject"></div>
 ```

-Again, the object syntax is often used in conjunction with computed properties that return objects.
+Again, object style binding is often used in conjunction with computed properties that return objects.

-### Array Syntax
+### Binding to Arrays

-The array syntax for `:style` allows you to apply multiple style objects to the same element:
+We can bind `:style` to an array of multiple style objects.
+These objects will be merged and applied to the same element:

 ```vue-html
 <div :style="[baseStyles, overridingStyles]"></div>